DevBonatto/MoviesAPI/README.md

-# MoviesAPI
+## ⭐ About
-This project involves the creation of a MoviesAPI, which can be used to interact with the database and the MoviesUI project.
+This project involves the creation of an API, which can be used to interact with the database and the movies_ui project.

 ## 📚 Learnings
 - Configuration of Node.js